 |October 20 to November 15||

-A wide variety of chrysanthemums, such as the bonsai and pottery of the Naritasan Chrysanthemum Association, will be displayed around Daihondo Hall.
-The best time to watch the chrysanthemums is in the start of November, and the cliff bonsai in front of Daihondo Hall are a must-see.
+A wide variety of chrysanthemums will be displayed around Daihondo Hall, along with bonsai and pottery from the Naritasan Chrysanthemum Association.
+The best time to see the chrysanthemums is at the beginning of November.
+Another must see at this time is the cliff bonsai in front of Daihondo Hall.

 |NOVEMBER||A Beautiful Month with Colorful Leaves|